mckev/phpbb-golang/README.md

 # phpbb-golang
 A bulletin board inspired by phpBB.
 Written in Golang.
-It is using basic HTML, without JavaScript.
+It is using basic HTML, with optional JavaScript.

 While the user interface is intentionally minimalistic, it is powered by a modern tech stack under the hood:
   - Golang: Fast, statically typed, and built for performance.